DecisionToolkit/dsntk-tck-patches/README.md

 ## Overview

-This is an opinionated set of patches to original TCK test cases.
+This is an opinionated set of patches to the original TCK test cases.
-The rule of thumb is, that none of these patches should change the meaning of the test or the resulting value.
-There is a detailed explanation for each patch provided.
+The rule of thumb is, that none of these patches should change the meaning of the test.
+There is a detailed description for each patch provided, explaining why this patch is applied.

 ## Applying patches

-There is a dedicated [script](apply-patches.sh) prepared for applying patches to TCK repository.
+There is a dedicated [script](apply-patches.sh) named `apply-patches.sh`, prepared for applying patches to the original TCK repository.

-To apply patches, clone a fresh copy of TCK master branch, for example in **~/Temp** directory:
+To apply all patches, clone a fresh copy of TCK master branch, for example to **~/Temp** directory:

 ```shell
 $ cd ~/Temp
 $ git clone https://github.com/dmn-tck/tck.git tck
 ```

-After cloning TCK master branch, run this [script](apply-patches.sh):
+After cloning the TCK master branch, run [apply-patches.sh](apply-patches.sh) script like this:

 ```shell
 $ ./apply-patches ~/Temp/tck